Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Classical trace polynomials for SLn

 \subsection{Classical polynomial algebra}

-Let the punctured surface $\surf$ be equipped with a dotted ideal triangulation $\idealtriang$.
+Let the punctured surface $\mathfrak{S}$ be equipped with a dotted ideal triangulation $\lambda$.

-\begin{definition} The \textit{classical polynomial algebra} $\mathscr{T}_n^1(\idealtriang) = \mathbb{C}[X_1^{\pm 1/n}, X_2^{\pm 1/n}, \dots, X_N^{\pm 1/n}]$ associated to the dotted ideal triangulation $\idealtriang$ is the commutative algebra of Laurent polynomials generated by formal $n$-roots $X_i^{1/n}$ and their inverses.
-We think of the generator $X_i^{1/n}$ as associated to the $i$-th dot lying on $\idealtriang$.
+\begin{definition} The \textit{classical polynomial algebra} $\mathscr{T}_n^1(\lambda) = \mathbb{C}[X_1^{\pm 1/n}, X_2^{\pm 1/n}, \dots, X_N^{\pm 1/n}]$ associated to the dotted ideal triangulation $\lambda$ is the commutative algebra of Laurent polynomials generated by formal $n$-roots $X_i^{1/n}$ and their inverses.
+We think of the generator $X_i^{1/n}$ as associated to the $i$-th dot lying on $\lambda$.
 As for dots, see \S \ref{ssec:dotted-ideal-triangulations}, we speak of \textit{edge-} and \textit{triangle-generators} as well as \textit{boundary-} and \textit{interior-generators}.
-Elements $X_i^{\pm 1} = (X_i^{\pm 1/n})^n$ of $\mathscr{T}_n^1(\idealtriang)$ are called \textit{coordinates}.
+Elements $X_i^{\pm 1} = (X_i^{\pm 1/n})^n$ of $\mathscr{T}_n^1(\lambda)$ are called \textit{coordinates}.
 We often indicate edge-coordinates with the letter $Z$ instead of $X$. \end{definition}

-\begin{remark} The coordinates $X_i$ in the classical polynomial algebra are, intuitively speaking, algebraizations of Fock-Goncharov's geometric coordinates for the framed $\mathrm{PSL}_n(\mathbb{C})$-character variety $\mathscr{R}_{\mathrm{PSL}_n(\mathbb{C})}(\surf)_{\mathrm{fr}}$; see the Introduction.
-There is a caveat, which is that in the classical geometric setting the Fock-Goncharov coordinates $X_i$ are only associated to the interior-dots (in other words, not to the boundary-dots), whereas in the quantum algebraic setting there are coordinates $X_i$ associated to the boundary-dots as well.
+\begin{remark} The algebraic coordinates $X_i$ in the classical polynomial algebra correspond to Fock--Goncharov's geometric coordinates for the framed $\mathrm{PSL}_n(\mathbb{C})$-character variety $\mathscr{R}_{\mathrm{PSL}_n(\mathbb{C})}(\mathfrak{S})_{\mathrm{fr}}$; see \S \ref{sec:introduction}.
+As a caveat, in the classical geometric setting the Fock--Goncharov coordinates $X_i$ are associated only to the interior-dots (not to the boundary-dots), while in the quantum algebraic setting there are coordinates $X_i$ associated to the boundary-dots as well.

-In the theory of cluster algebras \cite{FominJAmerMathSoc02}, these boundary-variables are often called \textit{frozen variables} \cite{Fock06, FockIHES06, FominArxiv16}.
-From the classical geometric point of view, one might think of the frozen boundary-coordinates as having the ``potential'' to become ``actual'' un-frozen interior-coordinates if the surface-with-boundary $\surf$ were included inside the interior of a larger surface $\surf^\prime$.
-It is perhaps surprising that, at the quantum algebraic level, the inclusion of boundary-coordinates is an essential conceptual step that needs to be taken in order to witness the emergence of local quantum properties, as we will see later on.
+In the language of cluster algebras \cite{FominJAmerMathSoc02}, these boundary-variables are also called \textit{frozen variables} \cite{Fock06, FockIHES06, FominArxiv16}.
+From the classical geometric point of view, one can think of the frozen boundary-coordinates as having the potential to become `actual' un-frozen interior-coordinates if the surface-with-boundary $\mathfrak{S}$ were included inside the interior of a larger surface $\mathfrak{S}^\prime$.
+At the quantum algebraic level, the inclusion of boundary-coordinates is an essential step in order to observe the local quantum properties; see, for instance, Theorem \ref{thm:first-theorem}.